eyulf/alexgardner.id.au/_posts/2022-01-29-home-lab-refresh-kubernetes-secrets.md

 Having said that our security posture is still not fantastic, as we have the raw encryption key stored on the controller in plain-text.
 To improve this we would need to use the `kms` EncryptionConfiguration provider with a cloud based solution.
 This would be required for use in a production environment, but for our homelab cluster, this is an acceptable risk.

-Now we can safely store secrets, we can start to use the Kubernetes cluster and will start by installing Pi-Hole .
+Now we can safely store secrets, we can start to use the Kubernetes cluster and will start by installing Pi-Hole.

 Next up: Kubernetes - Pi-Hole